cuga-rajal/opensim_apple_arm64/README.md

 ** Quick Start **

-If you just want to run Opensimulator and don't want to build anything, copy the three .dylib files provided in this repository to the /bin directory in your opemsim file tree.
+If you just want to run Opensimulator with the fewest steps, and don't want to build your own libraries, you can copy the three pre-built .dylib files provided in this repository to the /bin directory in your opemsim file tree.
 Overwrite any files that might share the filename.
 Thats it.
 Then you are ready to start up opensim with the command:

   `cd /path/to/opensim/bin; ./opensim.sh`